-Originally from India, Dr. Kodandaramaiah obtained a Masters degree from the University of Michigan, Ann Arbor and PhD from Georgia Institute of Technology, both in Mechanical Engineering.
-Since 2013, he has been a Post-Doctoral Associate in the Media Lab and McGovern Institute for Brain Research at Massachusetts Institute of Technology.
+Dr. Kodandaramaiah obtained a Bachelor’s degree from the Vishveshwaraiah Technological University in India, a Masters degree from the University of Michigan, Ann Arbor and PhD from Georgia Institute of Technology, all in Mechanical Engineering.
+Between 2013-15, he was a Post-Doctoral Associate in the Media Lab and McGovern Institute for Brain Research at Massachusetts Institute of Technology.
 His research is at the intersection of robotics, precision engineering and neuroscience.
-During his graduate studies and post-doctoral training, Dr. Kodandaramaiah developed robotic tools for observing and analyzing neuronal circuit computations in intact living brains.
+During his graduate studies and post-doctoral training, Dr. Kodandaramaiah has developed robotic tools for observing and analyzing neuronal circuit computations in intact living brains.
 In 2010, the work was awarded the R. V. Jones Memorial Award by the American Society for Precision Engineering.
 In 2012, Dr. Kodandaramaiah was recognized by Forbes magazine’s 30 under 30 list of rising researchers in science and healthcare.

 Leila Ghanbari: Leila received her Bachelor’s in Electrical Engineering from the University of Tehran and went onto obtain her Master’s degree also in Electrical Engineering from the University of New Mexico.
 Working in the Center for Emerging Energy Technologies at UNM, she developed computational heat transfer models to make buildings more energy efficient.
 In the lab, Leila is working on computational modeling as well as exploring the integration of optical imaging and electrical recording techniques for single cell interfacing and manipulation.

-Jay Hu: Jay is a senior in the Biomedical Engineering program and is pursuing an integrated BS/MS degree.
+Jay Hu: Jay is a PhD Student in the Mechanical Engineering department.
 He has previously contributed to research projects at the Medical Devices Center (MDC) and the Laser-Assisted-Bioprinting laboratory.
 Jay is working on precision fabrication and characterization of polymer neural interfaces.

 The lab welcomes inquiries from candidates at all levels and technical background.
 We are currently looking for: